EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   + SuppPrivInfo is omitted

-where exchange_hash, in non-CDDL notation, is:
+where transcript_hash_4, in non-CDDL notation, is:

 ~~~~~~~~~~~
    transcript_hash_4 = H( bstr .cborseq [ transcript_hash_3 , CIPHERTEXT_3 ] )